 - Seat belt laws also outline special considerations related to the safety of children.

 There are two types of enforcement laws for restraint devices in vehicles.
 The types of laws include primary enforcement and secondary enforcement.
 Primary enforcement laws allow police officers to pull drivers over specifically for not wearing their seat belts.
 Secondary laws allow police officers to pull drivers over for other violations, and then ticket if seat belts aren’t being used.

-Primary enforcement in the state of Pennsylvania allows a police officer to pull over a person who is operating a motor vehicle that does not have a sufficient number of seat belt restraints.
-Every passenger in the vehicle must have a dedicated restraint device in order for the driver to be legally allowed to operate the vehicle.
-The operation of a vehicle that has fewer seat belt restraints than there are passengers in the vehicle is not permitted.
+The Pennsylvania laws allow a police officer to pull over any person operating a motor vehicle that lacks the sufficient number of seat belt restraints.
+Every passenger in the vehicle must have a functioning restraint device in order for the driver to be legally permitted to operate the vehicle.
+According to Pennsylvania law, the operation of a vehicle with fewer seat belt restraints than passengers is not permitted.

 Secondary enforcement in the state of Pennsylvania dictates that all passengers in a vehicle must be wearing a seat belt restraint while the vehicle is in operation.
 The driver of the vehicle is responsible for ensuring that children under the age of 18 are properly restrained.
-Drivers who are convicted of a violation of the secondary enforcement seat belt laws are subject to a $10.00 fine for their first offense.
+Drivers who are convicted of a violation of the secondary enforcement seat belt laws are subject to a fine for their first offense.

 - There are some exceptions to this law: verified medical exemptions, drivers of rural mail-carrying vehicles, and slow-moving delivery vehicles.